rbaumbach/InstagramSimpleOAuth/README.md

 This project has been setup to use [fastlane](https://fastlane.tools) to run the specs.

-First, run the setup.sh script to bundle required gems and cocoapods when in the project directory:
+First, run the setup.sh script to bundle required gems and Cocoapods when in the project directory:

 ```bash
 $ ./setup.sh